 If you’re in need of a quick bite before your flight, Birmingham Airport has plenty of bars, restaurants and cafés for you to choose from.
-There’s a great selection of coffee shops for your daily caffeine fix, and healthier meal options can be found at Joe & the Juice or Giraffe.
+There’s a great selection of coffee shops for your daily caffeine fix.
 If you are travelling as a family, Frankie & Benny’s is a great choice to host you and your little ones.
 And if you’re with friends, you might want to kick start your holiday with a pint in Wetherspoon.

 Why not enjoy a premium experience by booking into one of the three airports lounges?
 You’ll find complimentary food and drinks, quiet zones and unlimited WiFi, sockets to power your devices before the flight, and exclusive views of the runway.